Two-Stage Robust Optimal Operation of Distribution Networks Considering Renewable Energy and Demand Asymmetric Uncertainties: Case Study and Discussion

 \section{Case Study and Discussion}

-The proposed framework was tested on modified IEEE 33-bus system, as illustrated in Fig.~\ref{fig:IEEE33}.
+The proposed framework was tested on the modified IEEE 33-bus system, as illustrated in Fig.~\ref{fig:IEEE33}.
 The system data is available in \cite{IEEE33}, and the data for DGs and ESSs is given in Table~\ref{tab:dg_data} and Table~\ref{tab:ESSs_data}, respectively.
-All simulations were implemented on a 64-bit PC with a 3.00-GHz CPU and 16 GB RAM using Gurobi API in PyCharm.
-The time period were set to one day, with a resolution of one hour.
-Solar power and load demand for each bus are deemed to be uncertain sources.
-Approximately one year of historical data were used to construct the ambiguity sets.
-The confidence index $\gamma$ and total prior strength $\lambda$ for IDM are set to 0.95 and 1 \cite{idm_credible_interval}, respectively.
+All simulations were conducted on a 64-bit PC with a 3.00 GHz CPU and 16 GB RAM in PyCharm.
+The simulation horizon was set to one day with a one-hour resolution.
+Solar power and load demand for each bus are considered uncertain sources.
+Approximately one year of historical data was used to construct the ambiguity sets.
+The confidence index $\gamma$ and equivalent sample size $s$ for IDM are set to 0.95 and 1, respectively \cite{idm_Li_Peng}.